kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

  * blocks.bin
  * "DB" folder

-    Note: In case it is unable to delete the files due to it being used by some other program, follow these steps-
+    Note: In case it is unable to delete the files due to it being used by some other program, follow these steps:
-    - Open Task Manager with the shortcut `Ctrl + Shift+ Escape`
+    - Open Task Manager with the shortcut `Ctrl + Shift+ Escape`.
-    - Click on `Processes`
+    - Click on `Processes`.
-    - Click on `Image Name`
+    - Click on `Image Name`.
-    - Scroll to the bottom
+    - Scroll to the bottom.
-    - Click on `walletd.exe`
+    - Click on `walletd.exe`.
-    - Click on `End Process`
+    - Click on `End Process`.
-    - Click on `End Process` again
+    - Click on `End Process` again.
-    - Try to delete them again
+    - Try to delete them again.

 4. Download the zip file with the largest block number here: